 Trauma-Informed Care for Professionals Working with Youth

+Enrollment open for the August 2017 cohort (August 14th – September 12th, 2017)!
 Trauma-Informed Care for Professionals Working with Youth is a completely online, semi self-paced, and affordable course designed to teach education, mental health, probation, and any other professionals working with young people the basics of a trauma-informed approach: What trauma is, how to identify it, and some basic action steps to engage trauma skillfully.
-Summer session registration (June 5th – July 4th) is now open.
-Cost: $120.
+Cost: $120 for over 10 hours of content!

 Get oriented to the course, learn the basic definitions of and experiences that lead to trauma, and reflect on potential experiences of trauma with your youth.